Skip to content

 5. Payroll Accruals and Labor Distribution Are Breaking Down

-QuickBooks does not accrue payroll.
-It records labor expense when checks are issued, not when work is performed [FAR 31.205-6].
-For contractors billing cost-reimbursement contracts, this timing mismatch creates billing errors.
+QuickBooks records labor expense when checks are issued, not when work is performed.
+For contractors billing cost-reimbursement contracts, this timing mismatch creates billing errors under GAAP accrual requirements.
 A biweekly payroll crossing a month-end boundary distorts both the provisional billing rate and the monthly cost report.
 Purpose-built systems accrue labor automatically by pay period.

 6. Your DCAA Pre-Award Survey Raised Concerns

-The SF 1408 Pre-Award Accounting System Adequacy Checklist evaluates 18 criteria across cost segregation, timekeeping, billing, and budgeting.
+The SF 1408 Pre-Award Accounting System Adequacy Checklist evaluates accounting system adequacy across cost segregation, timekeeping, billing, and budgeting.
+The evaluation criteria include the 18 adequacy criteria in DFARS 252.242-7006.
 QuickBooks with add-ons passes this checklist at the entry level.
 But if your pre-award survey came back with conditions or concerns, especially around cost accumulation by contract, indirect cost allocation, or budgetary controls, the auditor is telling you your system architecture needs work.
 A DCAA compliance review pinpoints exactly which gaps exist.

 7. You Are Winning Cost-Plus or T&M Contracts Over $2M

 Contract size and type escalate compliance expectations.
 A $500K fixed-price contract forgives accounting weaknesses because the government pays a set price.
 A $5M cost-plus-fixed-fee contract puts every cost under a microscope.
-DCAA audit probability increases with contract value, and the agency examines the adequacy of your accounting system as part of the award process [DFARS 252.242-7006].
+In our experience, DCAA audit activity increases with contract value and complexity — higher-dollar flexibly priced contracts generally receive greater scrutiny under DCAA’s risk-based audit selection.
+The agency also examines the adequacy of your accounting system as part of the award process [DFARS 252.242-7006].
 Higher-value flexibly priced contracts demand a system built for that scrutiny.

 8. QuickBooks Desktop Discontinuation Forces Your Hand

-Intuit stopped selling QuickBooks Desktop Pro and Premier to new subscribers in September 2024.
-Support for QuickBooks Desktop 2023 ends May 2026.
-QuickBooks Desktop 2024 support ends May 2027.
+Intuit stopped selling QuickBooks Desktop Pro Plus and Premier Plus to new U.S. subscribers after September 30, 2024 (confirmed via Intuit’s official product announcement).
+QuickBooks Desktop 2023 reaches end-of-support on May 31, 2026, after which it no longer receives security patches, payroll updates, or live support.
+QuickBooks Desktop Enterprise is not affected by this discontinuation and remains available for new subscribers.
 QuickBooks Online (QBO) lacks the customization features Desktop offered for GovCon compliance: multiple salary pay types, advanced class tracking, and custom report building are limited or missing in QBO.
-If you relied on Desktop, the forced migration to QBO creates a natural decision point.
-Moving to QBO with its limitations, or moving to a system built for GovCon.
+If you relied on Desktop Pro or Premier, the forced migration to QBO creates a natural decision point: move to QBO with its limitations, or move to a system built for GovCon.
+Verify current end-of-support dates for your specific Desktop version at quickbooks.intuit.com before making planning decisions.

 QuickBooks vs Deltek vs Unanet vs Procas: Honest Comparison

 No single platform is “best.”
 The right choice depends on your contract portfolio size, employee count, compliance requirements, and growth trajectory.
-The comparison below uses real pricing and practitioner experience, not vendor marketing claims.
+The comparison below draws on practitioner experience and publicly available information.
+Vendor pricing changes frequently; treat figures as directional estimates and confirm current pricing directly with each vendor.

 Factor QuickBooks Enterprise Deltek Costpoint Unanet GovCon Procas